 The tossing of confetti, which here we call coriandoli.

-The origin of these colorful paper bits (as in the photo above) also makes for an interesting story.
-Originally, people tossed coriander seeds (coriandoli) glued to thin layers of plaster.
+The origin of these colorful paper bits (as in the above photo with masks) also makes for an interesting story.
+Originally, people tossed coriander seeds (coriandoli) which had been glued to thin layers of plaster.
 When paper became more common, it gradually replaced the seeds.
 But by then the name coriandoli had already stuck!

 And the one part of Carnival that we also love: the Chiacchiere and the Struffoli or Cicerchiata.